wasp-os/wasp-os/docs/appguide.rst

 the above example into this file (between ``import wasp`` and ``wasp.system.run()``).

-You can use something like ``/home/falken/workspace/wasp-os-Elenedeath/wasp/boards/simulator/main.py`` to (re)launch the simulator when you change a source file.
+You can use something like ``while inotifywait -e modify hello.py; do   killall python3;   nohup make sim 2>&1 & done`` to (re)launch the simulator when you change a source file.
 Currently this does not bring your application to the foreground.

 The simulator accepts gestures such as up/down and left/right swipes but the